jespermhl/image-copyright-manager/README.md

 ---

-**New in 1.1.1:**
+**New in 1.1.2:**
-- Bug fixes and minor improvements
+- Fixed bugs and made minor improvements
-- Updated translation template (POT) file
+- Updated the translation template (POT) file
-- Code quality improvements
+- Improved code quality

 ---